XboxBedrock/bte-console-pack/README.md

 3. Double click runWindows.bat

 4. On your console, go into the friends tab in Minecraft, and it should appear as a LAN world, connect to it.

-5. Then in the server console on your computer, type “op {your in game name}”, and hit enter

-6. Then on your console, type “/transferserver bedrock.buildtheearth.net” (or you can substitute bedrock.buildtheearth.net for the build team bedrock ip) and send it.
+5. Click on the "BuildTheEarth.net" server listing, OR if you are on a Build Team not on the network, create a custom server with their IP

-7. It should connect you to buildtheearth.net (or the build team)
+6. It should connect you to buildtheearth.net (or the build team)

-8. You must do steps 3 - 7 every time you wish to join after this
+7. You must do steps 3 - 6 every time you wish to join after this